GeminiAd/employee-tracker/README.md

 ## Concepts Demonstrated

 - Using MySQL to query a database for different types of information.
+- Reading from and writing to a file.
 - The use of node.js
 - Installing and using node.js packages using npm.
 - General JavaScript and programming knowledge.